Essay Writing Tips for ISB Young Leaders Programme

 2. Who you are:

 Before you begin writing this section, list down five to ten characteristics you’d like to communicate about yourself to the ISB AdCom.
-These traits could be a mix of personal qualities (for example, diligence, ambition, resourcefulness) and interpersonal behaviour (for example, empathy and the ability to influence others).
+These traits could be a mix of personal qualities (for example, diligence, ambition, resourcefulness) and interpersonal behavior (for example, empathy and the ability to influence others).

 Next, carefully examine the list and narrow it down to the top three things you wish to say.
 Why three traits?
 Because you have roughly 120-150 words at your disposal – if you write about too many things, you may end up saying too little about individual traits.
 If you write too few, you may come across as someone who doesn’t have much to say about himself/herself.